March 2013 Australian Labor Party leadership spill: Result

 Of the 102 members of the ALP caucus, 100 were able to vote, with Foreign Minister Bob Carr and Tasmanian MP Dick Adams unable to vote as they were overseas or heading overseas.
 Julia Gillard and Wayne Swan were the only nominators in the spill for the positions of Leader and Deputy Leader respectively; as a result, no vote was undertaken and they retained their positions unopposed.
 Aside from post-election meetings, this was the first time in the history of the Labor Party that an incumbent leader was elected unopposed at a leadership ballot.

 Aftermath

 Crean was sacked as Minister for Regional Australia, Regional Development and Local Government and Minister for the Arts prior to the ballot.
 After the ballot, Chief Government Whip Joel Fitzgibbon resigned, as did two other government whips Ed Husic and Janelle Saffin, who had rallied in support of Kevin Rudd.
+Parliamentary secretary Richard Marles also resigned that evening.
 Ministers Chris Bowen, Kim Carr, and Martin Ferguson resigned the following day.
 Crean criticised Rudd for not nominating.
 Journalist Niki Savva writing the following day in The Australian that "there has never been such an inept attempt to dislodge a leader".

 Rudd subsequently issued a statement that he would never again return to the ALP leadership.
 However, he returned to the ALP leadership later the same year in another leadership spill in June.